On the Rate-Distortion-Complexity Tradeoff for Semantic Communication: System Model and Problem Formulation

 {\bf Rate term:} This term quantifies the minimum achievable communication rate, measured as the mutual information $I(U; \hat{S})$ required to transmit the encoded representation $U$ over the channel to recover $\hat{S}$.

 {\bf Distortion term:} This term measures the symbol-based distortion between the semantic source and its recovery.
-The distortion function $d$ can be chosen as the Hamming distance for discrete sources or the mean squared error (MSE) for continuous sources.
+The distortion function $d$ can be chosen as the Hamming distance for discrete sources or the MSE for continuous sources.
 By retaining the conventional bit-level distortion metric, our RDC framework provides a direct generalization of the classical rate-distortion theory.

-{\bf Semantic distance/divergence term:} This term measures the degree of the task-specific semantic preservation between the semantic source and its recovery.
-Since most of the intelligent tasks can be formulated in terms of divergence minimizing \cite{chai2025on}, the semantic distance here is the statistical divergence between the marginal distributions between $p_S$ and $p_{\hat S}$, through a generalized divergence metric $d_p$.
-In general, different tasks may necessitate distinct divergence metrics and exhibit varying degrees of sensitivity to statistical differences.
-The exact realization of the divergence metric depends on the specific task requirements.
+{\bf Semantic distance term:} This term measures the degree of the task-specific semantic preservation between the semantic source and its recovery.
+In general, different tasks may require distinct divergence metrics and exhibit varying degrees of sensitivity to statistical differences.
+Therefore, the exact realization of the divergence metric $d_p$ depends on the specific task requirements.
 For example, in generation tasks, Wasserstein distance serves as an effective divergence metric to generate image samples with high perceptual quality \cite{arjovsky2017wasserstein,blau2019rethinking}.
 One may therefore define the divergence metric as the Wasserstein distance between the marginal distributions of the semantic source and its recovery, written as $d_p(p_{S},p_{\hat S}):=d_W(p_S,p_{\hat S}),$ where $d_W$ is the squared Wasserstein distance, defined as

 where $\mathcal P_{S\hat S}$ is the set of joint distribution of $S$ and $\hat S$.
 In classification, KL divergence is recognized as the preferred divergence metric in most scenarios \cite{murphy2012machine}.
 Notably, when $d_p$ is chosen as the KL divergence between $p_{S|X}$ and $p_{S|\hat{S}}$, i.e.,